blep-, -blepsia +

 The inability to discern blue colors.

-These phobics avoid looking up at the tops of tall buildings in cities and at the tops of mountains while in the country.
+An excessive apprehensiveness of looking up at high places: Generally those who have anablepophobias avoid glancing up at the tops of tall buildings in cities and at the tops of mountains while in the country.

-The phobic of heights becomes overwhelmingly uncomfortable and fearful, sometimes having symptoms associated with panic attacks; such as, palpitations, sweating, dizziness, and difficulty in breathing.
+Anyone with an anablepophobia can become overwhelmingly uncomfortable and shaken, sometimes having symptoms associated with panic attacks, such as palpitations, sweating, dizziness, and difficulty in breathing.

 chionablepsia